rpm0618/writeups/hacktivitycon/almost/README.md

 }
 ```

 This function is fairly simple, even if Ghidra does manage to make a bit of a mess of the decompilation.
 I had to manually fix the size of the `final_url` buffer, and I couldn't figure out how to fix the length of the `path` buffer (and therefor `final_url`'s start location) without fucking everything up.
-Also, the nasty do..while loops are Ghidra's attempt to dissasemble the `REPNE SCASB` instruction, it's essentially just finding the end of the string so that the separators can be appended.
+Also, the nasty `do..while` loops are Ghidra's attempt to dissasemble the `REPNE SCASB` instruction, it's essentially just finding the end of the string so that the separators can be appended.

 So with that in mind, here's what's happening:

-1. 3 strings are read in using `getInput`, which is supposed to limit itself to 64 characters.
+1. Three strings are read in using `getInput`, which is supposed to limit itself to 64 characters.
 We'll get to that later.
 2. The protocol is copied into the `final_url` buffer using `strcat`, and "://" is appended
 3. The domain is appended to the end of `final_url` using `strcat`, and "/" is appended
 4. Finally the path is appended to the end of `final_url` using `strcat`.